 The first session is called the intake or assessment.
-During this session, I will introduce myself, identify my credentials and training, discuss confidentiality and safety concerns, and begin the process of getting to know you.
+During this session, the therapist will introduce themselves, identify credentials and training, discuss confidentiality and safety concerns, and begin the process of getting to know you.
 There is no rush to "get to the problem."
-The session's aim is to be relaxed and collaborative while allowing a safe discussion of what brought you in today.
+The session's aim is to be relaxed and collaborative, while allowing a safe discussion of what brought you in today.

 This is for my child.
 Can I be in the session with them?

 Most sessions with children initially start with a parent or caregiver in the room.
 This is for the benefit of both the child and the parent.
 Once a rapport and understanding of the therapeutic process is established, the sessions can be flexible such as child-only, split sessions with child then parent, or parent-only, depending on need.